mieko/sr-captcha/index.md

 tell you what it *probably* represents, using its training.

 There are some trade-offs.
-The larger your bitstring, and the more elaborate layer configuration you use can have dramatic effects on the training runtime.
+The larger your bitstring, and the more elaborate layer configuration, the longer training takes.
+This can be significant.

-I took each character in the corpus, cropped to 20x20, and applied a monochrome threshold to end up with a truly 1bpp representation, and started training.
+I took each character in the corpus, cropped to 20x20, and applied a monochrome threshold, to end up with a 1bpp representation, and started training.

 ```ruby
 require 'ai4r'